How to Apply

 1. Apply through Cal State Apply

-2. Send the required documents and the checklist below to:
+2. Send the required documents and the checklist above to:

 What Semesters Are Students Admitted to the Program?

 Students are normally admitted in the Spring and the Fall.
 Spring admissions typically open on August 1 and close October 25, while fall admissions typically open on October 1 and close mid-April.

 - CSUF graduates: Do not have to submit official transcripts to the Office of Admissions.